Mathématique: Chapter 55

 “Do what?”
 Young asked smoothly, scrambling to close windows, save his work.
 “Do what today, Jackson?”

 “Get them back.
 Get her memories back.
 With the Tok’ra device.
 And her memories.
-Her memories aren’t just hers?
-She’s going to see—she’s going to think—it’s going to be long.
+Her memories aren’t only hers?
+She’ll see—she’ll think—it’ll be long.
 We’ve never done it on a host.
 Not on anyone who was a host for more than days.
-She may—she may carry the genetic memory of the Goa’uld.”
+She may—she may carry memories from Q’tesh that stretch beyond her lifetime.”

 Young felt a chill along his spine.
 He paused.
-Fingers on the edges of his laptop.
+Fingertips braced atop his desk.

-“It’ll be long,” Jackson said, drawing a ragged breath.
-“It’ll be terrible and it will take,” his voice cracked.
+Jackson drew a ragged breath.
+“It’ll be terrible and it will take—” His voice cracked.
+He started again.
 “It will take a long time.
-And it may pull things up out of her mind that aren’t even hers.
+We’ll pull things from her mind that aren’t even hers.
 That stretch for millennia.”

 “Stay there, Jackson.
 I’m coming up.”
 Young shut his laptop.
 “Where’s Carter?
 Or Teal’c?
 Why aren’t they—”

-“Okay,” Young said, the word strained as he reached for his cane and felt an uncomfortable pull in his back.
+“Okay.”
+Young reached for his cane and felt an uncomfortable pull in his back.
 “Got it.
 I’m—”

-“Shit,” Young said, staring at the ceiling.
+“Shit.”
+Young stared at the ceiling.
 “You hear that?”

 The line was silent.

-“Look, Jackson, I gotta go see Landry, but I’ll find you right when I’m done, yeah?”
+“Look, Jackson, I gotta see Landry, but I’ll find you right when I’m done, yeah?”

-“You did good,” Young said, standing next to his desk, leaning against his cane.
+“You did good.”
+Young leaned into his cane.
 “You’re doing good.
 You know that, right?”

-“All the time,” Jackson said, a cracked whisper.
+“All the time,” Jackson said, cracked wide open.
 “All the time, trying.
 Hitting the mark maybe fifty percent?”

-“Right,” Jackson said, like a guy trying to build back some armor out of shell and paper.
+“Right,” Jackson said, like a guy trying to build back armor out of shell and paper.

 “You’re not alone,” Young offered, at a loss.

 “I know.”
-Jackson’s voice, still thick with weeping, turned dark.
+Jackson’s tone, still teary, took on a darker note.
 “I don’t think I’m ever alone.”

 “Hey.
 Daniel.”
 Young kept his voice low.
 “We’re gonna get through this.
 You and me.
-We’re gonna get through this, and we’re gonna get all the rest of them through this.”
+We’re gonna get through this, and we’re gonna get everyone else through this.”

-“That’s because I am sure,” Young said.
+“That’s because I am sure,” Young growled.
 “You’ve saved me, I don’t know, twice over.
 At least.”

 “I nearly killed you, Everett.”

-“Exactly,” Young said, quietly.
+“Exactly,” Young said.
 “Exactly right.
-And so you’ve got me in your corner.
+So you’ve got me in your corner.
 Forever.
 We want the same things.”

 “Oh yeah?”
-Jackson said, his voice ragged.
+Jackson asked, ragged as hell.
 “How do you know?”

 “We’re peaceful fucking explorers,” Young said.